Crispy Parmesan Roasted Squash

 Instructions

-• Season with ½ teaspoon table or sea salt.
-Sprinkle with 1/4 cup (25 g) grated Parmesan cheese.
+• Sprinkle with ½ teaspoon table or sea salt, 1/4 cup (25 g) grated Parmesan cheese, and fresh grated pepper, if you like.

-• Bake for 15-20 minutes until cheese is browned.
+• Bake for 15-20 minutes until golden brown and crispy.

 Nutrition